QTCAT/qtcat.data/README.md

+---
+output: html_document
+---
 # QTCAT workflow

 ***This package contains a huge genetic data set of Arabidopsis, only analyse this data if you have at least 8 GB free RAM.
 Even this can be not enough, if you copy the data around during analysis.***

 The purpose of this package is the illustration [QTCAT](https://github.com/QTCAT/qtcat) at a real genetic data set with simulated phenotypes.
 It allows the user to create phenotype simulation similar to Klasen et al. (under review).

-This package includes a data set of 1,307 Arabidopsis accessions genotyped for 214,051 SNP (Horton 2012) and functions to simulate phenotypes on top of this data set.
+This package includes a data set of 1,307 Arabidopsis accessions genotyped for 214,051 SNP (Horton et al. 2012) and functions to simulate phenotypes on top of this data set.

 ________________________________________________________________________________